JadASalameh/DSM_Project/README.md

 Running the Distributed Shared Memory Project

-This guide provides step-by-step instructions to compile and run the Distributed Shared Memory project.
-Please ensure your environment meets the prerequisites before starting.
-Prerequisites

-    Maven: Ensure Maven is installed on your system.
-Verify installation by running:

-    mvn --version

-    Make: The project uses a Makefile for compilation.
-Ensure make is installed.

-    Terminal Emulator: The provided scripts use terminal commands (e.g., gnome-terminal).
-Modify them if you use a different terminal emulator.

-    Java: Make sure you have a compatible version of Java installed.
+Prerequisites: • Maven must be installed.
+You can verify your installation by running "mvn --version" in a terminal. • Make is required to compile the project.
+Ensure it is installed on your system. • A compatible Java version should be installed. • You will also need a terminal emulator (e.g., gnome-terminal) if you plan to launch multiple windows.

-Building the Project
+Building the Project:

 Open a terminal in the root directory of the project.

-    Run the following command to compile the entire project using Maven and the Makefile:
+Run the command "make" to compile the entire project.
+This command uses Maven to build the project and will generate the JAR file at: target/Distributed_Shared_Memory-1.0-SNAPSHOT.jar

-make

-This will compile the code and generate the JAR file at:

-    target/Distributed_Shared_Memory-1.0-SNAPSHOT.jar

-Running the Project
+Running the Project:
-Step 1: Start the Configuration Server

-    In the project directory, run the configuration server script:

-    ./run-configserver.sh

-    The configuration server is responsible for providing configuration details (such as node information) to all nodes.
-    Keep this terminal open because the configuration server must be running before launching any nodes.

-Step 2: Launch Nodes and Clients Together

-    Open a new terminal window.

-    From the project directory, execute the script that launches all nodes and clients at once:

-    ./launch.sh

-    This script opens separate terminal windows for each node and for two client processes.
-The nodes will start in the following order:

-        NodeA, NodeA1, NodeA2, NodeB, NodeB1, NodeB2, NodeD, NodeD1, NodeD2
-        After the nodes are up, two clients are launched, with each client reading from client1_requests.txt or client2_requests.txt respectively.

-Alternative: Run Each Node and Client Separately

-If you prefer to run each node or client individually, separate scripts are provided:
-Running Nodes Individually

-You can run any node separately using the run-node.sh script.
-Open a new terminal for each node and execute:

-./run-node.sh NodeA
+Step 1 – Start the Configuration Server: • In your project directory, run the script "run-configserver.sh" (i.e., type "./run-configserver.sh" in your terminal). • The configuration server distributes the node configuration to all nodes.
+Keep this terminal open while the project is running.

+Step 2 – Launch Nodes and Clients Together: • Open a new terminal window. • In the project directory, run "launch.sh" by typing "./launch.sh".
+This script will open separate terminal windows to launch the following nodes in order: NodeA, NodeA1, NodeA2, NodeB, NodeB1, NodeB2, NodeD, NodeD1, NodeD2 • After all nodes start, the script will also launch two clients.
+One client will use "client1_requests.txt" and the other will use "client2_requests.txt".

+Alternative – Running Nodes and Clients Individually: If you prefer to start each component separately, you can use the provided scripts: • To run an individual node, open a terminal window for each node and type: ./run-node.sh NodeA
 ./run-node.sh NodeA1
 ./run-node.sh NodeA2
 ./run-node.sh NodeB